-- 6.5.1 The measures and sanctions that the Board of Examiners can impose are: - a. giving an official warning and include this in the student file - b. declaring the (constituent) examination, essay, paper, thesis or research assignment to be invalid or to mark the result of the (constituent) examination a 1.0; - c. and/or excluding the student from participation in making or writing a (constituent) examination, for which the irregularity, the fraud and/or the plagiarism has been detected, for a maximum period of one year; - d. and/or excluding the student from participating in one or more other (constituent) examinations for a maximum period of one year; - e. and/or excluding the participation of classes and (final) examinations that are part of one or more of the faculty's study programmes for a maximum period of one year.

-Courses that have been followed and successfully completed at another faculty or another higher education institution during the period of exclusion (including essays, papers and theses that have been successfully completed) cannot be included in the curriculum in any way.

-6.5.2 In the case of serious fraud, the Executive Board can terminate the student's enrolment in the programme definitively on the proposal of the Board of Examiners and considering article 7.42 (3) of the Act.
+- 6.5.1 The measures and sanctions that the Board of Examiners can impose are: - a. giving an official warning and include this in the student file; - b. declaring the (constituent) examination, essay, paper, thesis or research assignment to be invalid (this is a recovery sanction which aims to eliminate the consequences of the violation) or to mark the result of the (constituent) examination a 1.0; - c. and/or excluding the student from participation in making or writing a (constituent) examination, for which the irregularity, the fraud and/or the plagiarism has been detected, for a maximum period of one year; - d. and/or excluding the student from participating in one or more other (constituent) examinations for a maximum period of one year; - e. and/or excluding the participation of classes and (final) examinations that are part of one or more of the faculty's study programmes for a maximum period of one year. - f.
+Courses that have been followed and successfully completed at another faculty or another higher education institution during the period of exclusion (including essays, papers and theses that have been successfully completed) cannot be included in the curriculum in any way. - g.
+The circumstance of an earlier committed fraud by the student can be taken into account when determining the sanction. - 6.5.2 In the case of serious fraud, the Executive Board can terminate the student's enrolment in the programme definitively on the proposal of the Board of Examiners and considering article 7.42 (3) of the Act.